zyrahb/mind-hive-react-graphql/README.md

 - Focus Update in place
 - ~~Drop down for colour~~
 - ~~Text box for Topic/description~~
+- ~~Add TAG model to schema~~
+- Add TAG on UPDATE and ADD Topic
 - Filter on tag, for Vista view, with + filter on things
+- Multiple TAGs on TOPIC
+- Limit tags to 1 word lower case
 - Update link, will be an addition to add
 - Delete topic, to delete the links too make sure there's a are you sure
 - Delete links